junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas nods quietly.

 They are sitting by the sheriff's desk now, pulling the two chairs close, their knees touching.
-Dean's fingers absent-mindedly fumble with the sheriff's pin on the desk.
+Dean's fingers absent-mindedly fumble with the new sheriff's pin on the desk -- whoever it belongs now.

 "But also a simple one."
 He says, remembering the vast landscape in front of him, infinite.
 The edge of the ocean can't be seen from there.
 On the horseback, on this land, he is free.